 The zloty, which had been rising rapidly in value against the pound, the euro and dollar in the four years after EU Accession, suffered a major depreciation in the aftermath of the October 2008 financial crisis.
 Between August '08 and February '09, the zloty depreciated by nearly 40% against the euro.
 This made Poland far more competitive for inward investment and for export, and was one of the key factors that kept Poland out of recession.

 Since February 2009, the zloty climbed back, though not to the unsustainable level of 3.20 zł = € experienced in August 2008.
 Throughout 2010 and into 2011 the zloty held steady at around the 4.00=€ and 4.50=£ marks.
 The euro crisis, however, have knocked the steam out of the zloty's stability.
 The wobbles on the markets caused by the threat of sovereign defaults in the eurozone and Hungary hit the zloty, knocking it back to 4.50=€ and 5.45=£.
 For much of 2012, however, the zloty has rebounded somewhat, stabilising at around 4.20=€ and 5.00=£ throughout 2013 and much of 2014.
 The Ukraine crisis barely affected the zloty's stability vis-a-vis the euro.
-However, uncertainty as to the economic decisions being made by the new PiS government have weakened market sentiment towards the zloty, which reached a low point of 6.09 against sterling in early November 2015.
-However, the post-referendum fall in value of the pound was followed by a rally in sterling (after the surprising result of the US election) and a weakening of the zloty due to concerns about slowing GDP growth.
-The pound is steadier now around 5.00 złotys, the euro around 4.30 złotys.
+However, uncertainty as to the economic decisions being made by the new PiS government weakened market sentiment towards the zloty, which reached a low point of 6.09 against sterling in early November 2015.
+But then the EU referendum resulted in a dramatic fall in value of the pound.
+It remains below 4.70 złotys, the euro around 4.20 złotys.

 Trade between the two countries has been grown consistently since the end of communism, accelerating significantly since Poland joined the EU.